 This creative promise got me thinking…

 We humans are motivated in all sorts of ways.
-Let’s add to our traditional ‘fundraising thermometers’ (we can get crazy creative with those too – take a look at an earlier tip I wrote about this), and weave in some sort of a promise.
+Let’s add to our traditional ‘fundraising thermometers’ (we can get crazy creative with those too – take a look at an earlier tip I wrote about this), and weave in some sort of a promise related to the fundraising targets.
 Below are some examples to give an edge to your fundraising efforts.
 Feel free to use them as you will, I don’t need any glory 😉

 These promises should not take over from your core message, of course.
 Your rallying cry will be the amazing thing or things you will achieve with this important money.
 The fun promise will simply help to keep the energy and momentum going until you have reached your target.

 Once we’ve met our fundraising targets (raised $X for Y purpose) we will…….

 - get a favourite teacher to promise to sing the latest pop song on assembly once your target is reached?

 - arrange for a group of teachers/ coaches to perform a line dance choreographed by the students/ players?

 - arrange a local celebrity to dance like a monkey on video which you can share with your community?

 - persuade your president to be brave enough to hop like a frog through every classroom/ club training session?